If your child is injured in a wreck during the Summer contact a Florida car accident lawyer straight away.

 Setting the example and encouraging your teens to have safe driving habits could not only save their life but also someone else’s.

 Burnetti, P.A. represents clients injured in car accidents.
 We have offices in Tampa, Orlando, Lakeland, St. Petersburg, Sebring, and Clearwater.
-If you or a loved one has been injured in a car wreck, call the car accident lawyers at Burnetti, P.A. today to schedule a Free Consultation.
+If you or a loved one has been injured in a car wreck, call Florida’s personal injury lawyers at Burnetti, P.A. today to schedule a Free Consultation.